XSEDE Scholars Program

 The webinars are open to all students interested in the computational sciences.Past recorded computing sessions are also available on the XSEDE Scholars Program Course Material page.

-The XSEDE Scholars Program is directed by Richard Tapia, Rice University professor and 2011 National Medal of Science recipient, and managed by Juliet K. Stipeche at Rice University.
+The XSEDE Scholars Program is directed by Professor Richard Tapia, recipient of the 2011 Medal of Science.
+The program is managed by Juliet Stipeche and Leticia Velazquez, Rice University.